 Appearing yesterday with his running mate, Representative Paul Ryan of Wisconsin, Romney tried at the Michigan event to return to the issues of creating jobs and sparking economic growth.

 “This president tried,” Romney said at the Long Family Farm, Orchard and Cider Mill, about 20 miles away from companies such as General Motors Co.
-(GM) and Chrysler Group LLC.
+(GM:US) and Chrysler Group LLC.
 “He was headed in the wrong direction.”

 Romney said he wants “to get America on an entirely different track.
 And I know how to do it.”